 Dr. Rampersad has been given letters of commendation by the Governor of Hawaii and the Mayor and Chief of Police of Maui County for his pioneering work in the field of mental health.
 He was also lauded by and received commendations from the Phoenix Police Department for his assistance in selecting their CIT detective squads, and for his ongoing work in assisting law enforcement as a first responder psychologist.

 Matthew Dyer is a Licensed Professional Counselor and Board Approved Clinical Supervisor in Arizona.
 He is comprehensively trained in Eye Movement Desensitization and Reprocessing (EMDR) and Dialectical Behavior Therapy (DBT).
 Matthew is a veteran of the United States Marine Corps.
 Professionally, he has experience working with adolescents and adults in many settings ranging from community mental health to secure care settings.
 He brings a fun, motivating personality into the session.
 Matthew specialized in working with adults and adolescents struggling with post traumatic stress disorder, trauma, depression, anxiety disorders, interpersonal problems, emotion dysregulation, self-esteem, self-harm, suicidal ideation, conduct disorders, and personality disorders.
-Matthew’s passion is to empower clients to live a fulfilling life the desire.
+Matthew’s passion is to empower clients to live a fulfilling life they desire.

 Kristi has been a dually licensed therapist in the state of Arizona since 2004.
 Prior to that she was a City of Phoenix police officer and FTO, who came into law enforcement with time as a Victim Advocate for the Maricopa County Attorney’s Office in Major Crimes, Vehicular Homicides and Sex Crimes cases.
 Kristi is a past and present spouse of a first responder, which provides her lived experiences of the dynamics of first responder marriages, along with her personal experiences as a first responder.
 Kristi has over 25 years of experience as a mental health clinician, having worked in tribal communities, health care systems, university and community college settings, faith-based communities, and private practice settings.
-She is a certified clinical trauma professional, certified first responder counselor, and a Gottman trained couples therapist who provides individual and couples therapy.
+She is an EMDR trained clinician, suicide prevention specialist, certified clinical trauma professional, certified first responder counselor, and a Gottman trained couples therapist who provides individual and couples therapy.
 Kristi specializes in treating mood disorders, addictions, trauma, relationship issues, PTSD, moral injuries, grief, chronic health conditions and spiritual struggles.
 Her approach in therapy is direct yet compassionate, offering reflective challenges from a values-driven and calm perspective.
 Identify sabotaging patterns that negatively impact your world and developing sustainable responses that are healthy is a common focal point in Kristi’s therapeutic care.
 Away from work, Kristi enjoys doing life with her amazing humans and dogs, listening to great live music, skydiving, and working out.